aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A fanatic is one who can't change his mind, and won't change the subject.
+> 🥠 Ask your mom instead of a cookie.

-Last update: Thu Jan  9 05:08:39 2025
+Last update: Fri Jan 10 05:08:42 2025

 ### Let's play! 🎮